The Three Types of Acne and Their Impact

 TLDR Isotretinoin effectively treats acne, often providing lasting relief.

-The chapter examined three types of acne: acne vulgaris, acne rosacea, and acne inversa, highlighting their distinct characteristics such as location, timing, environmental impact, therapy response, lesion type, and triggers.
-Acne was described as occurring when a plug forms in the pilosebaceous units, leading to inflammation when keratin is detected by the immune system.
-Isotretinoin was noted as a highly effective treatment, often providing permanent relief and allowing patients to move past their acne issues.
+The document discussed three types of acne: acne vulgaris, acne rosacea, and acne inversa, highlighting their distinct characteristics such as location, life stage occurrence, environmental impact, therapy response, lesion type, and triggers.
+Acne was described as occurring when a plug forms in the follicular portion of the oil gland and hair follicle organs, known as pilosebaceous units.
+Acne rosacea typically appeared on the curved surfaces of the face.
+The innate immune system quickly detected keratin from the burst follicular portion, leading to immediate inflammation.
+Isotretinoin was noted as a highly effective treatment, often providing permanent relief and allowing patients to move past their acne.

 Discuss this study in the Community →